diego-chacon16/beer_data_exploration/README.md

 ### 2. Leveraging data analysis and science techniques, we will explore various aspects of the dataset to answer questions about consumer preference, brewery strengths and user reviews.

 ## Who is Evolent Health?
-## A: Evolent partners with health plans and providers to achieve better outcomes for people with complex health conditions.
+## Evolent partners with health plans and providers to achieve better outcomes for people with complex health conditions.

 ### The project addresses the following key inquiries: